nikhilraghava/KLoader/README.md

-# KLoader
+# xBoot

-A Very Minimalistic x86 Bootloader
+A Very Minimalistic x86 Bootloader written in Assembly (NASM, an ubiquitous flavor of assembly).